TurakhiaLab/ROADIES/docs/install.md

 !!!
 Note
     If you encounter issues with the Boost library, add its path to `$CPLUS_LIBRARY_PATH` and save it in `~/.bashrc`.

+!!!
+Note
+    `roadies_env.sh` also builds the additional tools needed for ROADIES_XP (TWILIGHT, and MLIPPER when CUDA and libpll are available).
+No extra installation steps are required to use `--mode placement`; GPU acceleration (`--gpu`) does require a CUDA-capable GPU.
+See the [ROADIES_XP guide](roadies_xp.md#gpu-acceleration) for details.